 Detour House supports over 200 women a year in the in-house program and also living independently in the community.
 Our aim is to assist women to break free from their substance dependency, stabilise their circumstances and move onto safe and secure housing and fulfilling lives.

 Women admitted to the program meet regularly with a qualified caseworker and set goals which they work through during their time with Detour.
 Women who stay with us are serious about tackling their addictions and problems and want to live a better life.
 Detour House provides that opportunity for a second chance.

 Detour House employs an all-female staff which includes caseworkers, a manager and administrative support.

 The rehabilitation program is abstinence-based and utilises the 12 Step program which provides a set of guiding principles for the treatment of people who are suffering from alcohol and drug dependency.
 Participants follow a set of recovery steps to achieve and maintain abstinence and many people use a sponsor to help them through the process.

 At Detour House, our program includes:

-If you think the Detour Program would assist your recovery from drugs and/or alcohol dependency, the next steps are:
+If you think the Detour House would assist your recovery from drugs and/or alcohol dependency and reduce your risks for homelessness, the next steps are: